Sum02dean/WINE/README.md

 ## Setup
-Dependencies for conda and pip are listed in `environment.yml` and `requirements.txt`.
-In the project base folder execute in the command line:
+Dependencies for conda and pip are listed in `environment.yml` In the project base folder execute in the command line:

 ```commandline